The first 10 tips are about preparation, that is – preparing your track for the final mixdown, which leads to my first point.

 You might want to do this after the preparation stage, I like to do it during.

-Filter out all the unneeded low-end information from each track.
+Filter out all the extra low-end info from every track.
 Highpass up until the point where it affects the sound, and then pull it back a bit just to stay on the safe side.
 This is a good starting point.

 Note: Kick and sub-bass are an exception here.
 Along with anything else you think needs frequencies under 100Hz.